tomaszkacprzak/tomaszkacprzak.github.io/index.md

 I am a Senior Scientist at [ETH Zurich](https://www.cosmology.ethz.ch) and a Senior Data Scientist at the [Swiss Data Science Center](https://www.datascience.ch) at the [Paul Scherrer Institute](https://www.psi.ch).
 I obtained my PhD in Physics and Astronomy from the University College London, as well as previously a MSc in Machine Learning from the same university.
 My focus is applications of novel machine learning and high-performance computing to solve outstanding problems in physics and cosmology.
+A ETH Zurich, I am leading the work on applications of deep learning for large scale structure cosmology.
-I find novel application areas for Artificial Intelligence methods together with physicists and work across the full process of development: from prototypes, methodology, experiments, to final deployment.
+A the Swiss Data Science Center, I find novel application areas for Artificial Intelligence methods together with physicists and work across the full process of development: from prototypes, methodology, experiments, to final deployment.

 # Recent papers